edgedb/edgedb/docs/stdlib/generic.rst

     Greater than operator.

-    Return ``true`` if the value of the left expression is greater than the value of the right expression.
-In EdgeQL any values can be compared to each other as long as they are of the same type:
+    The operator returns ``true`` if the value of the left expression is greater than the value of the right expression:

     .. code-block:: edgeql-repl